 Make sure you get your price or quote to trim trees in winter, as that’s when the savings are had.

-2. Minimize trimming activity in the summer to prevent the branches from falling off and damage property structure or hurt your children.
+- Minimize trimming activity in the summer to prevent the branches from falling off and damaging property structures or hurting your children.
 Only cut the necessary branches.

-3. Always balance the both sides of a tree.
+- Always balance both sides of a tree.
 Prune branches that cross other branches but keep those that form a lateral structure.
-If plan to trim the crown of the tree, don’t prune more than 1/4th of the total size.
+I plan to trim the crown of the tree, don’t prune more than 1/4th of the total size.
 In case you want to trim out more, do it over the years and not just at once.